 Ski Trip Packing List: Ski and Snowboard Equipment

 What you take in terms of ski equipment will depend on the way you’re travelling.
 If you’re flying, the additional luggage costs may mean you won’t want to take your own equipment.
 It could be cheaper to hire your skis or snowboard when you reach the ski resort.
 It’s worth checking the hire shops on the internet for deals before you leave.
 You may even find some discount vouchers.

-We travel to Avoriaz in the French Alps by car on our annual ski trip and there’s plenty of room to pack all our ski gear.
+We travel to Avoriaz in the French Alps by car on our annual ski trip and there’s plenty of room to take all our ski gear in the car.
 We’ve got a lockable ski rack so skis go on the roof.
 If I’m flying out then I’ll just take my Head boots.
 After a really painful experience with hired boots I always take my Heads which are the most comfortable boots I’ve ever worn.